-The Audit Committee also reviewed appropriate reports on the internal controls of other significant service providers, such as the Custodian and Registrar.
+The Audit Committee also reviewed appropriate reports on the internal controls of other significant service providers, such as the Custodian, the Depositary and Registrar and was satisfied that there were no material exceptions.

-Such review procedures have been in place throughout the financial year and up to the date of approval of the accounts, and the Board is satisfied with the effectiveness of the internal controls for the year to 31 May 2014.
+Such review procedures have been in place throughout the financial year and up to the date of approval of the accounts, and the Board is satisfied with the effectiveness of the internal controls for the year to 31 May 2015.
 These procedures are designed to manage, rather than eliminate, risk and, by their nature, can only provide reasonable, but not absolute, assurance against material misstatement or loss.

 At each Board meeting, the Board monitors the investment performance of the Company in comparison to its objective and relevant equity market indices.
 The Board also reviews the Company's activities since the last Board meeting to ensure that the Manager adheres to the agreed investment policy and approved investment guidelines and, if necessary, approves changes to such policy and guidelines.
 The Board has reviewed the need for an internal audit function.
 The Board has decided that the systems and procedures employed by the Manager, which are reported on by a firm of external auditors, together with the Manager's internal audit function, provide sufficient assurance that a sound system of internal control, which safeguards the Company's assets, is maintained.
 In addition, the Company's financial statements are audited by external auditors.
 An internal audit function, specific to the Company, is therefore considered unnecessary but this decision will be kept under review.